rubentrancoso/mailserver-quicksetup/README.md

 6. check that all files are present before start

-7. update ip address on cloudflare before 2nd stage

-8. generate keys automatically (optional)
+7. generate keys automatically (optional)

-9. Test if it's able to run DO and cloudflare at the beggining